manishupadhyaya/training/README.md

 ## How to Run

 - Open the server folder and type node server.js in terminal and the app will run locally in localhost:8000
-- Before running thee server do connect the MongoDB database at localhost:27017
+- Before running the server do connect the MongoDB database at localhost:27017